google-fabric/galley/README.md

 start up a web server, its database, an intermediate data service (and its database), some queues, worker processes, and the monitoring server they all connect to.

-**Latest version:** 1.0.2
+**Latest version:** 1.0.3

- - Support for “/udp” in port mapping
+ - Updates dependencies for Node 6 compatibility
- - Fixes container removal to delete volumes for primary service’s container
+ - Fixes crash when pulling containers with Docker 1.11

 ### What makes Galley different?